 - Unlike most Ebonite balls, the Ebonite Maxim is prone to splitting and cracking.
 Depending on your play style, you may want to consider a different spare ball or starter ball.

-- The Ebonite Maxim only comes in one color combination, which is a pearlized, sparkling purple and blue.
+- The Ebonite Maxim only comes in one colour combination, which is a pearlized, sparkling purple and blue.

 With its asymmetrical core and ERG reactive coverstock, the Storm Crux Pearl is a great ball for even the oiliest of conditions.
 The reactive cover makes for a hard-hooking and hard-hitting ball that can curve beautifully through the back end.
 The Storm Crux comes in a variety of weights, ranging from about 13 pounds to 16 pounds.